sandeepbikram/Redundant-Network-Architecture/Network Design.md

 1. Clone this repo.
 2. Open **CompanyNetwork.pkt** in Cisco Packet Tracer 8.2 or later.
 3. Follow the validation checklist to observe expected behaviour.
-4. Modify device configs under `configs/` as needed.
+4. Modify device configs under `Config Files/` as needed.

-> *Happy labbing!*  Feel free to raise issues or submit PRs for improvements.
+> *Happy labbing!*  Feel free to raise issues or submit ideas for improvements.